-To ensure sufficient security and protection of students, staff, and property, the board employs police officers, school resource officers (SROs), and security personnel.
+The board utilizes police officers, school resource officers (SROs), and security personnel to ensure the security and protection of students, staff, and property.
 District security personnel assist school principals in maintaining order, resolving conflicts, and ensuring that safety rules are followed on school grounds.
-In accordance with law, the board has coordinated with the Campus Behavior Coordinator and other District employees to ensure appropriate law enforcement duties are assigned to security staff.
-The law enforcement duties of District peace officers are listed in policy CKE(LOCAL).
+In accordance with law, the board has coordinated with the Campus Behavior Coordinator and other District employees to ensure appropriate law enforcement duties are assigned to these persons.
+Provisions addressing the various types of security personnel can be found in the CKE policy series.

 The primary duties of District police officers are to perform law enforcement functions for the District that aid in protecting the safety and welfare of any person engaged in the educational process within the police officers' jurisdiction and in protecting the property, real and personal, of the District.
-In performance of these primary duties, police officers shall first attend to protecting persons and assets on school-owned property, and second, shall attend to protecting students, school personnel, and District personal property (assets) off District property but within the jurisdiction (District boundaries) of the police officers.
+In the performance of these primary duties, police officers shall first attend to protecting persons, school-owned assets and property.
+Secondly, they shall attend to protecting students, school personnel, and District personal property (assets) off District property but within the jurisdiction (District boundaries) of the police officers.

-Secondary duties of District police officers are guided by Articles 2.13 and 14.03, Code of Criminal Procedure, involving non-school-related cases.
+The secondary duties of District police officers are guided by Articles 2.13 and 14.03, Code of Criminal Procedure, involving non-school-related cases.
 Article 14.03 specifies offenses committed in the presence of a police officer.
-Intervention into other non-school-related cases shall be handled on an emergency basis and shall be concluded within a reasonable time.
+Intervention in other non-school-related cases shall be handled on an emergency basis and shall be concluded within a reasonable time.
 The District police officer shall notify the agency with primary jurisdiction and will release the responsibility of the case to that agency.
 The intent of the transfer of jurisdiction is to enable more effective protection of persons engaged in the educational process, not to provide regular police service to communities.